 Student at the Wheel magnet – Is your teen now driving?
 Be sure to pick up this magnet online.

 WordLock – I wish this was available when I was growing up.
-If your kiddos have a problem remember the code to their locker, this is the cure!
+If your kiddos have a problem remembering the code to their locker, this is the cure!
 Word Lock works by creating a 4-5 letter word/name, etc. to remember.
 The WordLock can be purchased at your local Target stores.

 What accessories are you kiddies asking for this school year?